-Question on a geotextile dewatering tube to dredge pond area: Hello, I have some basic questions about geotextile dewatering tubes.
-We are looking to dredge an 11 acre private pond that is filled with fine silt and muck.
+Question on a geotextile dewatering tube to dredge a pond area: I have some basic questions about geotextile dewatering tubes.
+We are looking to dredge an 11-acre private pond that is filled with fine silt and muck.
 The pond is 10' deep at most, and we will probably only dredge half the pond mostly at the shorelines.
 We haven't done the engineering studies yet, but what does a typical geotextile bag cost?
 How much sediment can I fit in one, etc?
 We are really just trying to do some initial research so we can propose the idea to our homeowners committee.

 Answer: Hi there!
 Thank you for contacting GEI Works.
 We would be more than happy to assist you in your Dewatering Tube research.
 The cost and sizing for your geotextile tube will depend significantly on the size you choose for your dewatering tube, as well as the type of sediment you are looking to retain.
 As a general guideline, we have seen dewatering tubes made in the following sizes:

 - Lengths: 50 feet, 100 feet, 150 feet, 200 feet